lorenzosmusic/i-never-wanted-to-say-remix-stems/README.md

 git clone https://github.com/lorenzosmusic/i-never-wanted-to-say-remix-stems.git
 ```

-When you are done you could add your remix to the `remixes` and submit a `pull request` and once approved we would add it to the project.
+When you are done you could add your remix to the `remixes` folder and submit a `pull request` and once approved we would add it to the project.

 ---